RobeeeJay/libxsltjs/README.md

 	npm install libxsltjs

-And then from the module's directory:
+IF you cloned it from Github then you need to go to the module's directory and run this:

 	node-gyp configure build